urbanairship/ios-library/README.rst

 The library uses a .plist configuration file named `AirshipConfig.plist` to manage your production and development application profiles.
 Example copies of this file are available in all of the sample projects.
-Place this file in your project and set the following values to the ones in your application at http://go.urbanairship.com
+Place this file in your project and set the following values to the ones in your application at http://go.urbanairship.com.
+To view all the possible keys and values, visit http://docs.urbanairship.com/ios-lib/Classes/UAConfig.html

 You can also edit the file as plain-text: